thomasperi/sandbox-clone/README.md

 - The sandboxed `open` methods are unaware of the integer values for the `flags` parameter.
 They *are* aware of the string values (`'a'`, `'a+'`, `'as'`, etc.) however, and reject the ones that allow writing.

+- The real `chown` and `lchown` methods require elevated privileges, so the sandboxed versions are untested.

 - The real `lchmod` methods are only implemented on MacOS, so the sandboxed versions are untested.

-- The real `chown` methods require elevated privileges, so the sandboxed versions are untested.

 ## `new Clone()`